antimof/UxPlay/README.md

 the _"Notes on AirPlay protocol versions"_ at the end of this README).
-However, UxPlay still works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1), so it is unclear what setting prompts the client to use the "legacy" protocol needed by UxPlay.
+However, UxPlay still works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1); it seems that the use of "legacy" protocol just requires bit 27 (listed as "SupportsLegacyPairing") of the
+"features" plist code (reported to the client by the AirPlay server) to be set.

 # ChangeLog
 1.52 2022-05-05   Cleaned up initial audio sync code, and reformatted streaming debug output (readable aligned timestamps with